 http://<web server>/<virtual directory>/fscasp/content/bin/fscvext.dll?h&stallmsecsmax=<msecs>

-In the stallmsecsmax parameter a time interval in milliseconds is specified.
+The stallmsecsmax parameter defines a time interval in milliseconds (default: 5000).
 If waiting requests exist and no request is processed in the specified interval, an error message is returned.

 If the time limit is not exceeded, the Fabasoft Folio Kernel will be tested.
 To do so, a login with the account, under which the Fabasoft Folio Web Service is running, is executed.
 If the login is successful, methods are called, which check the Fabasoft Folio Backend Services.